edemuner/edemuner/README.md

 I started to use Linux to practice and visualize what I learn about OS.

-I'm currently learning to code in Python (along with some libraries and frameworks like Django, Numpy, Pandas) and Java.
+I'm currently learning to code in Python and Java and their frameworks, Django and Springboot.

 Here you can find some things I've already made, I'll make those repositories grow (almost) every single day.